danielbibit/danielbibit.github.io/_posts/2021-07-22-nas-migration.md

 I was looking for a simple general use server distro, most of the NAS distros have tradeoffs or too much features that I won't use.

-This way, I settled with ubuntu server 20.0.
-Alltough I like OS on the Red Hat familily, you can't go wrong the Debian way too, and ZFS being a first class citzen on ubuntu was a major factor, all I have to do is apt install zfsutils-linux, and DONE.
+This way, I settled with ubuntu server 20.04.
+Alltough I like OSes on the Red Hat family, you can't go wrong the Debian way too, and ZFS being a first class citzen on ubuntu was a major factor, all I have to do is apt install zfsutils-linux, and DONE.

 One feature that I like about the dedicated NAS OSes is a GUI to monitor what is happening on the